linroger/FinanceCompendium/II. Economics/International/Globalization Lecture Notes Full/Chapter 4.md

 L05 List the components of the gravity equation of trade and connect them to Heckscher-Ohlin trade theory.

-# 4.1 Comparative Advantage in the Heckscher-Ohlin Model
+## 4.1 Comparative Advantage in the Heckscher-Ohlin Model

 The Heckscher-Ohlin model is a classical model of trade that many economists today use as a complement, or as an alternative, to the Ricardian trade model.
 The theory offers a novel explanation for the origins of globalization.
 If sectors use identical technologies everywhere in the world, perhaps because production knowledge has spread globally, then it is possible that the Ricardian explanation for trade based on technology misses important aspects.
 In the Heckscher-Ohlin model, trade depends upon a combination of economic forces: a country's resources such as skilled labor, the character of the industries, and how intensely they each use those resources.
-By contrast, in the Ricardian model trade patterns are simply the result of countryand industry-specific technologies that yield a certain labor productivity.
+By contrast, in the Ricardian model trade patterns are simply the result of country- and industry-specific technologies that yield a certain labor productivity.

 Having studied the first wave of globalization, the Swedish economic historian Eli Heckscher 1919 first outlined the model (translated as Eli F. Heckscher 1991) and his doctoral student Bertil Ohlin 1924 formalized its setup (translated as Bertil Ohlin 1991).
 The pattern of trade in their time motivated their thinking: Global trade flows coming from the "new world" (the Americas and Oceania) as well as parts of Asia and Africa brought products derived from natural resources.
 In exchange, Europe and parts of North America shipped their labor-intensive manufactured goods.
 Bertil Ohlin introduced the idea this way (Harry Flam and M. June Flanders 1991, p.
 90):